camlin-tan/tp/docs/DeveloperGuide.md

 #### **Use case: UC01 - Delete a patient**

 Preconditions: <br>
-`The user has access to the patient list and knows the index of the patient they want to delete.`
+`The actor has access to the patient list and knows the index of the patient they want to delete.`

 **MSS**

 1. Actor requests to delete a specific patient in the list.
 2. System deletes the patient.
+3. System shows a confirmation message.
+4. System updates the displayed patient list.

     Use case ends.

 **Extensions**

-* 3a.
+* 1a.
 The given index is invalid.

-    * 3a1.
+    * 1a1.
 System shows an error message.

       Use case ends.